kanamesasaki/tasindex/README.md

 # tasindex

+TASIndex (Thermal Analysis for Space Index) is a comprehensive database and information system for tracking spacecraft thermal analysis tools and methodologies.
+This project aims to catalog which software tools were used in the thermal analysis of various spacecraft missions, creating a structured repository of thermal engineering knowledge.

 ## Database Design

 ### Overview

-TASIndex (Thermal Analysis Software Index) uses a relational database to catalog spacecraft thermal analysis information.
+TASIndex uses a relational database to catalog spacecraft thermal analysis information.
 The database is designed to track which software tools were used to analyze different spacecraft, along with relevant academic references.

 ### Entity Relationship Model